sahayreddy/POS_System/README.md

 Key Achievements

-Twelve Table Relational Schema: The system is built on a deeply normalized architecture including tables for Products, Stock Logs, Transaction Items, and Tax Configurations.
+1.Twelve Table Relational Schema: The system is built on a deeply normalized architecture including tables for Products, Stock Logs, Transaction Items, and Tax Configurations.
 This ensures 100 percent data integrity and ACID compliance.

-Enterprise Grade Security: All user accounts are protected via SHA256 hashing.
+2.Enterprise Grade Security: All user accounts are protected via SHA256 hashing.
 The application uses Prepared Statements for all database interactions to defend against SQL Injection.
 Access is managed through granular Role-Based Access Control for Admins, Managers, and Cashiers.

-Professional UI/UX: The design utilizes a Slate and Cobalt visual theme featuring Poppins typography and responsive grid layouts optimized for fast-paced retail environments.
+3.Professional UI/UX: The design utilizes a Slate and Cobalt visual theme featuring Poppins typography and responsive grid layouts optimized for fast-paced retail environments.

 The System Engine and Business Logic

 The system is defined by its ability to handle complex retail rules with zero latency:

-Real Time Inventory Synchronization: The application automatically deducts stock levels at the moment of checkout and triggers low-stock alerts when quantities fall below defined thresholds.
+1.Real Time Inventory Synchronization: The application automatically deducts stock levels at the moment of checkout and triggers low-stock alerts when quantities fall below defined thresholds.
 Every movement is logged in an Audit Trail for loss prevention.

-Intelligent Billing Engine: The software provides automated calculation of multi-tier taxes and dynamic discounts.
+2.Intelligent Billing Engine: The software provides automated calculation of multi-tier taxes and dynamic discounts.
 It generates digital receipts and logs unique transaction hashes while supporting void transaction logic with automatic inventory restoration.

-Management Portals: The Cashier Interface is optimized for rapid item entry, while the Admin Dashboard provides deep-dive analytics into revenue trends and employee performance.
+3.Management Portals: The Cashier Interface is optimized for rapid item entry, while the Admin Dashboard provides deep-dive analytics into revenue trends and employee performance.

 Technical Stack

-Backend: PHP 8.x with Manual Environment Configuration.
+1.Backend: PHP 8.x with Manual Environment Configuration.

-Database: MariaDB / MySQL with a Master-Slave ready schema.
+2.Database: MariaDB / MySQL with a Master-Slave ready schema.

-Security: SHA256 Hashing and Session Hijacking Protection.
+3.Security: SHA256 Hashing and Session Hijacking Protection.

-Presentation: Tailwind CSS and Font Awesome.
+4.Presentation: Tailwind CSS and Font Awesome.

-Analytics: Chart.js for interactive visualizations.
+5.Analytics: Chart.js for interactive visualizations.

 Getting Started